A new post after a long break…time really does fly when you’re having fun! Spanish wine tasting…

 We also served two wines from Ribera del Duero, the intense, silky and spicy Roble, and the Reserva 2009, a beautiful combination of cocoa, eucalyptus and minty aromas in a smooth long finish.
 This last wine is the well deserved Gold Medal winner of the Robert Parker Award.

-This time they were a (nearly) totally Spanish experience: Bianca Trading had Tapas!
+This time they were a (nearly) totally Spanish experience: we had Tapas!
 Guillermo had brought in a freshly made and fabulous onion and potatoes tortilla, it tasted wonderful and didn’t last very long!
 The Manchego cheese expertly sliced, and two different types of Chorizos filled another platter, plus one more was filled with toasted, freshly buttered bread with Yellowfin Tuna loin topping, sprinkled with pepper.

 All these delicacies, and more, can be found on the Spanish Hamper website.

-Juliusz’s egg plant!
+Juliusz’s egg plant recipe!

 On this occasion Juliusz had volunteered to produce one (there are many!) of his super tasty signature dishes: a kind of ratatouille made with aubergines, crushed garlic, a little chilli and chopped mushrooms cooked in tomatoes, recipe will follow.
 It was served at room temperature on toasted slices of bread.